ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-linkedin-data.md

 The connector feature to archive data from LinkedIn Company pages in Office 365 is in Preview.

 Use a native connector in the Security & Compliance Center in Office 365 to import and archive data from LinkedIn Company pages.
-After you set up and configure a connector, it connects to the account for the specific LinkedIn Company page (once every day), converts the content messages posted to the Company page to an email message format, and then imports those items to a mailbox in Office 365.
+After you set up and configure a connector, it connects to the account for the specific LinkedIn Company page once every 24 hours.
+The connector converts the messages posted to the Company page to an email message, and then imports those items to a mailbox in Office 365.

-After the LinkedIn Company page data is stored in a mailbox, you can use Office 365 compliance features such as Litigation Hold, Content Search, In-Place Archiving, Auditing, and Office 365 retention policies to LinkedIn data.
+After the LinkedIn Company page data is stored in a mailbox, you can apply Office 365 compliance features such as Litigation Hold, Content Search, In-Place Archiving, Auditing, and Office 365 retention policies to LinkedIn data.
 For example, you can search for these items using Content Search or associate the storage mailbox with a custodian in an Advanced eDiscovery case.
 Creating a connector to import and archive LinkedIn data in Office 365 can help your organization stay compliant with government and regulatory policies.

 ## Before you  begin